sude-ozer/mvst-coding-task/README.md

 - UI can be improved with the help of ThemeProvider.
 - Pagination can be added to Github API requests.
-- Testing can be improved.
+- Testing can be improved to test pages and individual components.